-* And we can't even think about not mentioning ... a real horse riding lesson on a NORWEGIAN FJORD horse!
+* And we can't even think about not mentioning ... a riding lesson on a NORWEGIAN FJORD horse!
 We ride English with dressage principals.
-Those who have never ridden as well as those more advanced riders will gain a better seat, balance and understanding of how our body talks to the horses without a single spoken word.
+Those who have never ridden as well as those more advanced riders will learn about how their seat, balance and our body talks to the horses without a single spoken word.

 * Last, but most important: Safety is our #1 Rule!

 from our girls...

 "I wish I could spend the night and watch the horses sleep."
 Hannah, age 5

 "I'd rather be cleaning stalls than cleaning my room" Cindy, age 8.

 "I wish I could live here!"
 Bella, age 7.

 "OK, You did your job...I had a great time here."
 Chris, age 13.